3D Uncertain Implicit Surface Mapping using GMM and GP: Introduction

 While the GP inference, with its data-driven nature, carves local surface features, GMM favours the generalization of the whole measurement distribution.
-GMMs have been leveraged to generate a continuous parametric representation for point clouds\cite{hgmm, pgmm}, infer high-fidelity occupancy\cite{gmm2, gmm3, gmm4}, and point cloud registration\cite{hgmr, mrgmm} in the prior work.
-Nevertheless, model selection remains a challenge in GMM mapping for 3D raw point clouds, i.e., it is difficult to determine the proper number of components for various complex scenes.
+GMMs have been leveraged to generate a continuous parametric representation for point clouds\cite{hgmm, pgmm, gmm_incre, gmm_new1, gmm_new2}, infer high-fidelity occupancy\cite{gmm2, gmm3, gmm4, gmmap}, and point cloud registration\cite{hgmr, mrgmm} in the prior work.
+Nevertheless, model selection remains a challenge in GMM mapping for 3D point clouds\cite{pgmm}, i.e., it is difficult to determine the proper number of components for various complex scenes.
+Information criterion-based model selection is time-intensive as it tests various numbers to find the elbow point.
+Recent studies have introduced adaptive strategies that employ hierarchical structures \cite{mrgmm} and information-theoretic optimization \cite{pgmm}.
+However, hierarchical methods remain sensitive to hyper-parameters involved in splitting and encounter trade-offs between accuracy and efficiency \cite{mrgmm}, while SOGMM \cite{pgmm} may face the issue of selecting an optimal bandwidth parameter with the limited compute in complex outdoor scenarios.

-A neural network-based method - Neural Radiance Field (NeRF) representation \cite{nerf} has been proposed to model the environment with a continuous implicit function of radiance and occupancy information, which shows its great potential in mapping, localization, and planning.
-However, it lacks the sufficient well-calibrated uncertainty representation of the mapping results.
+A neural network-based method - Neural Radiance Field (NeRF) \cite{nerf} has been proposed to model the environment with a continuous implicit function of radiance and occupancy, which shows its great potential in mapping, localization, and planning.
+However, it lacks the sufficient well-calibrated uncertainties of the mapping results.
 Also, due to the inherent neural components, obtaining high-quality results continues to incur substantial expenses in training and rendering.
 The fixed architecture of the underlying network makes it unable to directly adapt to different scenes\cite{pgmm}.

+Recently, Gaussian splatting (GS)\cite{gs} leverages the 3D Gaussians as point-based blending with their positions and opacity, efficiently and flexibly rendering the color information compared to NeRF.
+Unlike GMM-mapping, GS is not explicitly calibrated to represent the point cloud distribution.
+Gaussians do not precisely match the actual surface \cite{sugar}.
+The geometry information is modelled by rendering depth images and requires additional enhancement, e.g. optical flow loss in \cite{hugs}.
+Also, the inherent uncertainty of Gaussians in GS is not investigated.